 Reduced: 6€*

-*Young people aged 12-25, students, jobseekers, social security recipients, intermittent workers, senior citizens aged 65 and over - with proof of age.
+*Young people aged 12-25, students, jobseekers, social security recipients, intermittent workers, senior citizens aged 65 and over - on presentation of proof.

 Free admission for Modulations loyalty card holders (by reservation only)